Location icon symbolizing a map pin or geographic marker.

 Batteries & Range: What Owners Need to Know

 Battery technology is central to the e-auto rickshaw story and there is real innovation happening there.
 For example, Montra Electric Super Auto and Super Cargo offer a better battery life cycle and thermal stability than other options.
 However, it is still important to care for your e-auto rickshaw battery by keeping charge cycles between recommended ranges, avoiding running your battery to the last percentage, and following the recommended charging protocol.
+All of these measures will extend battery life and protect resale value.

 Charging electric auto rickshaw in depot